jjfraney/bells/server/README.md

 Possible extensions are to an Office 365 calendar API, or a local file.

-## Belltower
+## Belfry

-The Belltower can:
+The Belfry can:
 - start playing bell samples,
 - stop playing bell samples,
 - get status of the underlying media player.

 ### RepeatTimer

-The RepeatTimer is used by Belltower to control the variable duration peals.
+The RepeatTimer is used by Belfry to control the variable duration peals.

 The RepeatTimer requires three sample segments of the peal: a beginning, middle and an end.